 Average balances of our earning assets increased by \$87.6 million or 1% in 2013 compared to 2012 primarily due to an increase in the average balance of our loans and leases.
 Average balances of our commercial mortgage portfolio increased by \$164.8 million primarily due to increased demand from new and existing customers as the economy in Hawaii continues to improve and the average balances of our commercial and industrial loan portfolio increased by \$65.6 million due to an increase in corporate demand for funding.
 The increase in the average balances of these loan categories was partially offset by a \$73.7 million decrease in our residential mortgage loan portfolio primarily due to lower originations, particularly refinancing activity, as a result of higher interest rates.
 In addition, the average balance of our residential mortgage loan portfolio declined due to continued paydowns and increased sales of loans in the secondary market.
 The increase in the average balances of our earning assets was also partially offset by a \$73.9 million decrease in the average balance of our investment securities portfolio.
-In 2013, we continued to reduce our holdings in U.S. Treasury notes and our positions in mortgage-backed securities.
+In 2013, we continued to reduce our holdings in U.S. Treasury notes and our positions in mortgage-backed securities issued by the Government National Mortgage Association ("Ginnie Mae") in an effort to manage extension risk related to our mortgage-backed securities.
 We re-invested these proceeds, in part, into corporate and municipal bond holdings.
-Average balances in our U.S. Treasury Notes decreased by \$288.6 million and average balances in our mortgage-backed securities issued by \$122.6 million in 2013 compared to 2012.
+Average balances in our U.S. Treasury Notes decreased by \$288.6 million and average balances in our mortgage-backed securities issued by Ginnie Mae decreased by \$122.6 million in 2013 compared to 2012.
 Average balances of our corporate bonds increased by \$246.0 million and our municipal bond holdings increased by \$176.6 million in 2013 compared to 2012.

 Average balances of our interest-bearing liabilities decreased by \$273.1 million or 3% in 2013 compared to 2012.
 Average balances of our time deposits decreased by \$118.4 million as some customers moved their funds to more liquid deposits.
 Average balances of our securities sold under agreements to repurchase decreased by \$526.4 million, a portion of which was transferred by local government entities into time deposits.
-Partially offsetting the decrease was a \$171.3 million increase in the average balances of our premier interest-bearing demand products and a \$139.5 million increase in the average balances of our long-term debt due to advances from the FHLB primarily for asset/liability management purpose.
+Partially offsetting the decrease was a \$171.3 million increase in the average balances of our premier interest-bearing demand products and a \$139.5 million increase in the average balance of our long-term debt due to advances from the FHLB primarily for asset/liability management purpose.
 Partially offsetting the decrease in the average balances of our interest-bearing liabilities in 2013 compared to 2012 was an increase of \$281.0 million average balance in our commercial noninterest-bearing demand deposits.